 What are the primary concerns for women living with HIV?

 Drug interactions are an issue for women living with HIV.
-Do ART regimens undermine contraceptive efficacy or vice versa.
-These are important questions.
-There is some evidence that implants containing the synthetic hormone called etonogestrol can be adversely impacted by antiretroviral treatments containing efavirenz.
-There may be more method failure—increased pregnancy rates—in women taking etonogestol and efavirenz.
+Do ART regimens undermine contraceptive efficacy-or vice versa?
+There is some evidence that the hormones found in some contraceptive methods interact with some antiretrovirals.
+For example, the efficacy of implants containing the synthetic hormone called etonogestrel can be adversely impacted by antiretroviral treatments containing efavirenz.
+There may be more method failure—increased pregnancy rates—in women taking etonogestrel and efavirenz.
+There is evidence of interactions between ARVs and some other synthetic hormones as well.
 This is one of many reasons why DMPA and a full range of options needs to be available for all women.
-At this time, no evidence suggests any contraceptive method increases women’s risk of transmitting HIV.
+At this time no evidence suggests any contraceptive method increases women’s risk of transmitting HIV.

-Who is most impacted by the concern about DMPA and HIV risk?
+Who is most impacted by the concern about DMPA, NET-EN and HIV risk?

 Maybe.
 We hope so.
 There is an ongoing trial known as ECHO that is currently or soon-to-be enrolling women in Kenya, South Africa, Swaziland and Zambia to learn more about how three different contraceptive methods impact risk of HIV.
 The three methods are DMPA, the Jadelle implant and the copper IUD.
 Women in the trial are randomly assigned to one of these three methods (though all participants have the right to refuse randomization).
 All receive a package of HIV prevention.
 Researchers are measuring rates of HIV in each group of women.
 At the conclusion of the trial, there could be clarity about how all three methods impact HIV risk—and how they compare to each other.
 It’s also possible that the trial won’t provide a definitive answer.
 Right now, enrollment is going well and the vast majority of women are agreeing to randomization.

 - Programs, policies and messages that reflect women’s right to know all available information regarding the contraceptive method(s) they are being offered.
 Women weigh risks and benefits all the time.
-If properly delivered, information about DMPA and HIV risk should not cause women to abandon contraception or DMPA itself, if that is their method of choice.
+If properly delivered, information about DMPA or NET EN and HIV risk should not cause women to abandon contraception or the method of choice.

-- Proactive investment in the expansion of the range of methods that women can choose from.
-In the contraceptive field, this is known as method mix.
+- Investment in programs that provide women with choices in contraception and HIV prevention.
 In most of East and Southern Africa, DMPA is the only invisible, long-acting method available for women.
 Saying that women “prefer DMPA” when it is their only option other than a daily pill (which requires adherence, keeping pills at home, et cetera) is not accurate.
-The way to learn about preference is to increase method mix, provider training and engagement with women as experts on their own lives.
+The way to learn about preference is to increase the number of options that women can choose from (method mix), provider training and engagement with women as experts on their own lives.